 Company culture is a massive deal and should be permanently at the top of your business agenda.
 Why?
 Because it’s singularly responsible for building corporate reputation, team engagement and sustained productivity.
-It works in exactly the same way in a business setting as in a social one; as the backbone unifying individuals into a community.
+It works in exactly the same way in a business setting as in a social one; as the backbone unifying a community of individuals.

-Just as people engage with culture in their personal life to enrich their sense of identity, so too do they seek harmony with the values of their employers.
-Without a strong, positive culture, you stand to drive employees away and miss out on the best talent.
+Just as people engage with culture in their personal lives to enrich their sense of identity, so do they seek to harmonize those values with the companies they work for.
+Without a strong, considered culture, you stand to drive employees away and miss out on the best talent.
 Here’s exactly why company culture matters and how to build a really robust one.

 What is company culture?

-Company culture is defined as the values, practices, and beliefs shared internally by employees, staff and managers, and reflected externally to clients, customers, stakeholders, vendors and so on.
+Company culture is defined as the values, practices and beliefs shared internally by employees, staff and managers, and reflected externally to clients, customers, stakeholders and vendors.
 Think of it as the DNA of your corporation, informing behaviors across your entire team.

-Without a strong company culture, you either end up with a general feeling of negativity – driving excellent employees away and putting off prospective new ones – or a clash of antagonistic ideas and approaches from different workers.
+Without a strong company culture, you either end up with a general feeling of blandness—driving away excellent employees and failing to captivate prospective ones—or a clash of values and approaches within your team.

 Many studies have shown that employees care about company culture, and that their relationship with it can make a big difference to their motivation at work.
 When workers don’t adapt well to a certain culture, they’re much more likely to either become disengaged or quit altogether.
 Meanwhile, if an employee adjusts well, they’ll contribute more, build better relationships with colleagues, and stay longer.